August 2088. Jordan Graham is 28, Maria Boone is 26.

 “So, when are you leaving?”

 “Um, soon?
 The climbing retreat is booked for January, but we start training in October.
-Two weeks.
+Three weeks.
 Maybe sooner, if it takes a week to drive out.
 Probably sooner.”

 “That’s so soon.
 This whole place is gonna suck without you.”